mammuth/ha-fritzbox-tools/README.md

 **Features:**

-- Switch between device profiles ("Zugangsprofile") for devices in your network
+- Switch between access profiles ("Zugangsprofile") for devices in your network
 - Turn on/off call deflections ("Rufumleitung")
 - Manage port forwardings for your Home Assistant device
 - Turn on/off wifi and guest wifi